falcosecurity/falco-website/content/en/blog/falco-0-32-0.md

 ## Novelties 🆕

 Let's review some of the highlights of the new [release](https://github.com/falcosecurity/falco/blob/master/CHANGELOG.md#v0320).
-This is the biggest release ever™, with around 200 commits on Falco and 230 on libs.
+This is one amonge the biggest releases ever™, with around 200 commits on Falco and 230 on libs.
-The Falco community once again proved to be as active as possible, and we wanted to say a huge THANK YOU 🙏 💖 to everyone involved.
+The Falco community once again proved to be super active, and we wanted to say a huge THANK YOU 🙏 💖 to everyone involved.

 ### New features